 Which Tools Can You Integrate With monday.com for Ticketing?

-A monday.com ticketing system is easier to manage when it is connected to the tools where requests originate, are resolved, and require updates.
-Integrations reduce copy-paste work and keep ticket context in one place.
+A monday.com ticketing setup is much easier to run when it's connected to the tools where requests originate, get resolved, and need to notify people.
+Integrations cut copy-paste work and keep context in one place.

-- Intake (front door to ticket): If requests arrive via Slack, email, live chat, or Zendesk, use integrations to automatically create or update a structured ticket on your board without re-entering details.
+- Intake — front door to ticket.
+When requests arrive via Slack, email, live chat, or a helpdesk like Zendesk, integrations create or update structured tickets on the board without re-entering details.

-- Resolution (ticket-to-engineering work): When engineering tools are part of the fix, link tickets to the work that resolves them (e.g., by linking a GitHub issue or pull request).
-The ticket can show both status and the underlying change.
+- Resolution — ticket to engineering.
+When engineering tools are part of the fix, link tickets to the underlying work (a GitHub issue or pull request, for instance).
+The ticket shows both status and the change that unblocks it.

-- Updates (ticket-to-team notifications): When people need to know quickly, send targeted alerts to the right channel, most commonly Slack.
-Typical triggers include a new ticket, an urgent flag, or a ticket that has waited past a threshold.
+- Updates — ticket to team.
+When people need to know quickly, send targeted alerts to the right Slack channel — new ticket, urgent flag, or a ticket that has waited past a threshold.

 How To Get monday.com Alerts on Slack?

-Push monday.com ticket updates into Slack using the built-in integration so key changes are visible where your team works.
+Push monday.com ticket updates into Slack using the built-in integration so key changes show up where your team already works.

 - On your Support Tickets board, click Integrate to open the Automation Center, then select Slack.